 Lenders are looking for income that the borrower can count on receiving throughout the life of the debt repayment term.

-Lenders generally disregard temporary, sporadic, unreliable or unpredictable income.
-Since they are lending real money, lenders want to use real (i.e. reliably regular) income for the basis of their decisions.
+Lenders generally disregard temporary, sporadic, unreliable, or unpredictable income.
+Since they are lending real money, lenders want to use real (i.e. reliably regular) income as the basis of their decisions.
 Consequently, most lenders will exclude the following sources of income when calculating a potential borrower’s debt-to-income ratio:

 If you wonder about a certain income being counted in your debt-to-income ratio, ask whether the IRS is aware of the income.
 Then, is the income in your own name?
 Is it income you receive regularly, usually in the same amount each month?
 If you can answer “yes” to each question, then it might be counted.
 That said, answering no does not necessarily exclude the income from being included in your DTI.

 What to Do if Your Debt-to-Income Ratio Is Too High

 Whether you figure out your debt-to-income ratio using our DTI calculator, or you have been told by a potential lender that your DTI is too high for consideration of a loan, you might consider the following ideas for improving your financial situation.
 You should look at these ideas whether you plan to re-apply for the potential loan or not.